 What to expect

 Most of the vaccines need two shots to be effective.
-In the future, a vaccine using one shot may be approved.
+The Johnson & Johnson vaccine only requires one shot.

 Vaccine side effects may be unpleasant but are not dangerous.
 In clinical trials, some people experienced fever, muscle pain, joint pain, fatigue and headaches.
 Most people will not experience side effects that prevent daily activity.